The Sky's the Limit (1943 film): Plot

-During World War II, Flying Tiger triple ace Lieutenant Fred Atwell and his almost-as-successful comrades, Reginald Fenton and Richard Merlin, are brought back to the United States for a ticker tape parade and a ten-day "leave."
-The only trouble is, they are expected to spend all their time on a nationwide morale-boosting tour.
+During World War II, Flying Tiger triple ace Lieutenant Fred Atwell and his almost-as-successful comrades, Reginald "Reg" Fenton and Richard "Dick" Merlin, are brought back to the United States for a ticker tape parade and a ten-day "leave."
+The only trouble is, they are expected to spend all their time on a nationwide morale-boosting tour with other military men.
 Fred sneaks off the train at a rural stop to seek some fun.

-He eventually ends up in New York City.
-He spots a beautiful woman, Joan Manion, in a nightclub.
-Eavesdropping, he learns that she is a newspaper photographer fed up with taking pictures of celebrities.
+He eventually ends up in New York City wearing civilian clothes.
+He spots a beautiful woman, Joan Manion, entering a nightclub.
+Eavesdropping, he learns that she is fed up with taking pictures of celebrities for Eyeful Magazine.
 Her pleas for an assignment in a war zone fall on deaf ears.
-Her boss, newspaper publisher Phil Harriman, likes her just where she is: nearby so he can try to wear her down and persuade her to marry him.
+Her boss, publisher Phil Harriman, likes her just where she is: nearby so he can try to wear her down and persuade her to marry him.
+Fred is attracted to her and persists in photobombing her work in the club.
+When she tells him she is supposed to be photographing celebrities, he response is "Couldn't I be the fellow who never gets his name mentioned, the one they call a 'friend,' you know, Ginger Rogers and friend."
+She half-seriously tells Phil that she regrets giving up the stage, and proceeds to sing "My Shining Hour" for the patrons.

-Fred, giving himself the last name "Burton" to hide his identity, romances her himself in an annoyingly persistent way, even renting a room in the building she lives in.
+Fred, using the last name "Burton" to hide his identity, romances her in an annoyingly persistent way, even renting the room across the hall from hers.
 Eventually, she starts to like him, despite what she considers to be a lack of ambition on his part; he does not seem to have or want a job.